-The California Air Resources Board (ARB) may not enforce any element of regulations that would require a supplier to construct, operate, or provide funding to construct or operate a publicly available hydrogen fueling station.
+The California Air Resources Board (CARB) may not enforce any element of regulations that would require a supplier to construct, operate, or provide funding to construct or operate a publicly available hydrogen fueling station.

-The Commission will allocate up to $20 million per year to fund the number of stations deemed necessary based on ARB's evaluation and reports.
-The Commission may stop funding new stations if it determines, in consultation with ARB, that the private sector is developing publicly available stations without the need for government support.
+The CEC will allocate up to $20 million per year to fund the number of stations deemed necessary based on CARB’s evaluation and reports.
+The CEC may stop funding new stations if it determines, in consultation with CARB, that the private sector is developing publicly available stations without the need for government support.